upb-lea/transistordatabase/README.rst

 --------------------------
 This project started in 2020 as a side project and was initially written in matlab.
 It quickly became clear that the project was no longer a side project.
 The project should be completely rewritten, because many new complex levels have been added.
 To place the project in the open source world, the programming language python is used.

-In January 2021 a very early alpha status is reached.
-First pip package is provided in may 2021.
+In January 2021 a very early alpha status was reached.
+First pip package was provided in may 2021.
+First GUI is provided in June 2022.

 License
 -------